If you have questions or concerns about property maintenance, call the Inspections Department at 952.924.2588.

 Property Maintenance Inspections Before a Sale

 In St. Louis Park, property maintenance (point of sale) inspections are required whenever an owner or the owner's agent intends to sell or transfer ownership of property.
 The inspection must be done prior to listing the property.
-Find out more at Selling Your Home and Selling Property (Business).
+Find out more at Selling Your Home and Selling a Commercial Property.